 Sable and Domino

-Another interesting thing about domino is that agouti domino or even strong tan point domino sometimes resemble a sable-like pattern:
+Another interesting thing about domino is that agouti domino or even strong tan point domino sometimes resembles a sable-like pattern:

 Dog Breeds with Shaded Yellow